[Published: June 8, 2021; Updated Feb. 22, 2022]

 - For public transit safety at a regional level, the Metropolitan Transportation Commission (MTC) is coordinating an effort to provide safe and equitable transit through the Bay Area Healthy Transit Plan.

 - While a formal Stanford carpool program is currently unavailable, those who are comfortable carpooling can share the cost of commuter permits and expenses informally.
 One person could purchase the Stanford permit, while carpool partners split the cost of the permit and related commuting costs among themselves.

-- Bike commuting has always been a popular choice among Stanford commuters and is a bright spot in the COVID-19 commute landscape.
-As one of the safer options during the pandemic, more people turned to biking for errands, commuting, and exercise.
+- Bike commuting has always been a popular choice among Stanford commuters and is a bright spot in today's commute landscape.
 Stanford’s Bicycle Program offers Bicycle Resources During COVID-19 to help new and returning riders enjoy the ride and prioritize bike safety.

 Commuters are encouraged to choose the mode that best meets their needs, including health and safety.
 For an update on Stanford’s Commute Club, visit What’s Ahead for Stanford’s Commute Club and Marguerite Shuttle Service.

 Some commuters may find that they need to drive alone some or all of the time.
 Among those planning to commute periodically, the thought of paying for a monthly permit when using it only part time has prompted requests for discounted parking rates.